gibbert-dev/IBN-AI-v1/README.md

 ## Support

 If you encounter any issues or have suggestions:
-- Use the feedback form in the application
 - Open an issue in the repository
-- Contact the development team through Lovable
+- Contact the development team

 ## License